mui/material-ui/docs/data/material/components/grid/grid.md

 Column widths are integer values between 1 and 12; they apply at any breakpoint and indicate how many columns are occupied by the component.

 A value given to a breakpoint applies to all the other breakpoints wider than it (unless overridden, as you can read later in this page).
-For example, `xs={12}` sizes a component to occupy the whole viewport width regardless of its size.
+For example, `xs={12}` sizes a component to occupy the full width of it's parent container width regardless of viewport size.

 {{"demo": "BasicGrid.js", "bg": true}}